bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 ## Purpose
 The purpose of this document is to provide guidance concerning the implementation of SAP Commerce.
 The benefit of these guidelines and best practices will be to provide a reference framework that allows for uniformity, ease of maintenance and adherence to best practices.

 This document will be updated whenever there are new guidelines.
-It is best to always refer to this during implementation of SAP Commerce projects.
+It is best to always refer to this during the implementation of SAP Commerce projects.
 This document applies to both on-premise and cloud implementations.

 ## Overarching Guidelines
 The standards and guidelines that follow should be considered at the onset of the project.
 Therefore, any required choices should be made and any posed questions must be answered